 As a Magnum photographer and reporter, René Burri (1933-2014) created iconic images in the history of 20th century photography.
-As a travelling photographer, he took viewers to all corners of the world with his vivid reports.
+As a photojournalist, he took viewers to all corners of the world with his vivid reports.
 His photographic works were always about people, committed, multi-layered and empathetic.
-He not only wanted to document the world, but to change it with his pictures.
 The ideal of humane, empathetic, and respectful photojournalism was the guiding principle of his work.

 Burri attended the photography class led by Hans Finsler at the Kunstgewerbeschule in his hometown, Zurich.
 From 1953 to 1955, he worked as a documentary filmmaker and took his first pictures with a Leica during his military service.
 In 1955, Burri became a corresponding member of the Magnum Photos photography agency in Paris and New York.
 Burri had recommended himself with a sensitive photo reportage on deaf-mute children, Touch of Music for the Deaf, which was published in Life magazine.
 One of the four founders of the agency, Henri Cartier Bresson, was to become his most important mentor.